 The AmazonBasics Backpack may not win any design awards, but it’s well proportioned, inconspicuous, durable and judging by what the reviewers rave about, very functional too.
 The AmazonBasics Backpack holds and protects 2 smaller dSLR camera bodies, 3-4 lenses and numerous additional accessories.
 The front panel zips open to reveal plenty of space on the inside to secure all your camera equipment.

 The outside of the AmazonBasics Backpack has two side pockets with flaps (great for keys, iPhone and hard drive) and two large zippered pockets (great for manuals, notebooks, or even a light jacket or rain poncho).
 The side straps and flexible cord on the front can hold a compact tripod or umbrella.

 The AmazonBasics Backpack‘s adjustable, heavily padded, shoulder straps and wide, adjustable waist and chest straps make the backpack comfortable to wear even when loaded with all your gear.

-It may not be one of the best camera backpacks out there, but for under $30, this is the bargain of the camera bag world, and I have to say, it’s probably the bag that you should buy first to use for a year or 2 to see what else you require in a camera bag.
+It may not be one of the best camera backpacks out there, but for under $30, this is definitely the bargain of the camera bag world!
+I have to say, it’s probably the bag that you should buy first to use for a year or 2 to see what else you actually require in a camera bag.
 Maybe it’ll be all you need!

 Here’s another Amazon own-brand camera bag that made my jaw drop when I saw the price ($24.99!!) and the thousands of 5 star reviews.
 We’re so accustomed to paying top dollar for all the big name brands that’s it’s easy to forget that good quality camera bags are available for much cheaper.